That's right around when I started using Sweatcoin, and I was pretty intrigued by it.

 Sweatcoin has a variety of offers and rewards available in-app, all available for varying amounts of SWC.

-These rewards include things like fitness courses, clothing/accessories (e.g. socks, shoes, etc.), self-care products, electronics (e.g. TV's, iPhones, etc.), and even PayPal cash.
+These rewards include things like fitness courses, clothing/accessories (e.g. socks, shoes, etc.), self-care products, electronics (e.g. TV's, iPhones, etc.), gift cards, PayPal cash, and more.

-All of these Sweatcoin rewards are split into different categories:
+All of these Sweatcoin rewards options can be broken down into 5 main categories:

 When a crowdfunding campaign reaches the set target, Sweatcoin as a company donates money to the project.